 - What don’t you like about our service?

 The essence of an effective CRO program is not only based on getting tactics right and testing this and that, but it’s also about knowing the mindset of your customers.
-In order to deliver a product or the services they desire, you first have to see your product or service from the customer’s lenses.
+You first have to see your product or service from the customer’s lens to deliver a product or the services they desire.

 One way of getting into the customer’s head is by asking open-ended questions.